-Figure 6.36 shows the force-displacement relationship for the bridge at the mid-span during the strength testing.
+Figure 4.36 shows the force-displacement relationship for the bridge at the mid-span during the strength testing.
 The figure also shows the equivalent loads for different limit states.
 The mid-span net girder deflection at the Service I limit state load of 76.7 kips was 0.29 in., which was only 39% of the AASHTO allowable deflection at this limit state (0.74 in.) for this bridge.
 The girder deflection at the peak applied load of 263 kips was 1.14 in.
 The test was stopped at 263 kips because of the setup limitation.
-Furthermore, Figure 6.36 shows that the first girder cracking occurred at a higher load than that of the Strength I limit state indicating that the bridge design was sufficient (since the superstructure should remain capacity-protected).
+Furthermore, Fig. 4.36 shows that the first girder cracking occurred at a higher load than that of the Strength I limit state, indicating that the bridge design was sufficient (since the superstructure should remain capacity protected).
 No yielding of the prestressing tendons was observed during the ultimate test.
 The calculated tendon yield force based on a moment-curvature analysis was 362 kips.
 Overall, the bridge showed satisfactory performance in terms of displacement and force capacities.

-Four load cells were installed under the south end girders to measure the girder reactions continuously.
-Reactions at applied loads corresponding to the Service I limit state, the Strength I limit state, first cracking, and the ultimate load are shown in Figure 6.37.
-Approximately 49% of the applied load was resisted by Girder A and the remaining load was resisted by Girder B. The total south end reaction was 24.9 kips under the equivalent Service I limit state load, 58.8 kips under the equivalent Strength I limit state load, 67.0 kips under the first cracking load, and 119.1 kips under the peak load.
-The south end measured reactions were always 10% lower than the calculated reactions from statics.
-The cause was probably a slight offset in the actual location of the applied load or a minor gradient in the bridge deck.
+Four load cells were installed under the south end girders to continuously measure the girder reactions.
+Reactions at applied loads corresponding to the Service I limit state, the Strength I limit state, first cracking, and the ultimate load are shown in Fig. 4.37.
+It can be seen that approximately 49% of the applied load was resisted by Girder A, and the remaining load was resisted by Girder B. The total south end reaction was 24.9 kips under the equivalent Service I limit state load, 58.8 kips under the equivalent Strength I limit state load, 67.0 kips under the first cracking load, and 119.1 kips under the peak load.
+It was noticed that the south end measured reactions were always 10% lower than the calculated reactions from statics.
+The cause was probably a slight offset in the actual location of the applied load or a minor tilt in the bridge deck.

-Figure 6.37: Measured Girder End Reactions Under Strength Testing of the Precast Bridge Specimen
+Figure 4.37 Measured Girder End Reactions Under Strength Testing of the Precast Bridge Specimen